-Where tourist agencies lack?
+Where do tourist agencies lack?

-It is obvious that tourism and tourists represent a country.
-Tourist agents and tours & travels companies play a huge role in increasing the GDP of a nation and boost their credibility.
-Therefore, their top priority should always be delivering unsurpassable, celebrating experiences to tourists so that they speak about the city to their friends and family.
+It is evident that tourism and tourists represent a country.
+Tourist agents and tours & travels companies play a considerable role in increasing a nation’s GDP and boosting its credibility.
+Therefore, their top priority should consistently be delivering unsurpassable, celebrating experiences to tourists so that they speak about the city to their friends and family.
 But what’s lacking is continuous engagement between tourists and agencies.

 The Solution: QR Codes for Tourism and Travel